 Modern microprocessors need to make changes to their core voltage as part of normal operation.
-They direct the core-voltage regulator to do this by making changes to the VID inputs during regulator operation.
+They direct the corevoltage regulator to do this by making changes to the VID inputs during regulator operation.
 The power management solution is required to monitor the DAC inputs and respond to on-the-fly VID changes in a controlled manner.
 Supervising the safe output voltage transition within the DAC range of the processor without discontinuity or disruption is a necessary function of the core-voltage regulator.

-The ISL6307B checks the VID inputs six times every switching cycle.
-If the VID code is found to have been changed, the controller waits half of a complete cycle before executing a 12.5mV change.
-If during the half-cycle wait period, the difference between DAC level and the new VID code changes, no change is made.
-If the VID code is more than 1-bit higher or lower than the DAC (not recommended), the controller will execute 12.5mV changes six times per cycle until VID and DAC are equal.
-It is for this reason that it is important to carefully control the rate of VID stepping in 1-bit increments.
+The ISL6316 checks the VID inputs six times every switching cycle.
+If the VID code is found to have been changed, the controller waits for half of a switching cycle before executing a 6.25mV step change.
+If the difference between DAC level and the new VID code changes during the half-cycle waiting period, no change to the DAC output is made.
+If the VID code is more than 1-bit higher or lower than the DAC (not recommended), the controller will execute 6.26mV step change six times per cycle until VID and DAC are equal.
+Therefore it is important to carefully control the rate of VID stepping in 1-bit increments.

-In order to ensure the smooth transition of output voltage during VID change, a VID step change smoothing network composed of R{REF} and C{REF} is required for an ISL6307B based voltage regulator.
-The selection of R{REF} is based on the desired offset as detailed above in $\mbox{\it Output-Voltage Offset Programming}.$ The selection of C{REF} is based on the time duration for 1-bit VID change and the allowable delay time.
+In order to ensure the smooth transition of output voltage during VID change, a VID step change smoothing network, composed of RREF and CREF, can be used.
+The selection of RREF is based on the desired offset voltage as detailed above in $\it Output-Voltage$ $\it Offset$ $\it Programming$ .
+The selection of CREF is based on the time duration for 1-bit VID change and the allowable delay time.

-Assuming the microprocessor controls the VID change at 1-bit every T{VID} , the relationship between the time constant of R{REF} and C{REF} network and T{VID} is given by Equation 13.
+Assuming the microprocessor controls the VID change at 1-bit every $T{VID}$ , the relationship between the time constant of $R{RFF}$ and $C{RFF}$ network and $T{VID}$ is given by Equation 13.

-$$C{RFF}R{RFF} = T{VID} (EQ.
-13)$$
+$$C{REF}R{REF} = T{VID}$$ (EQ.
+13)